bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 - Sprint 4(weeks 9&10): Deploy the UI on the MOC and incorporate testing to validate functionality.

-- Sprint 5(from week11): Deply a copy of ChRIS back-end to the MOC, using openshift and openstack.
+- Sprint 5(from week11): Deploy a copy of ChRIS back-end to the MOC using openshift and openstack.
 Build a new front end component to visualize the MOC calculation reults.

 More jobs needed to be added...